I received a gift in the mail from Lou Schuler and Alwyn Cosgrove. They sent me their recent book, The New Rules of Lifting for Abs.

-What is the book that sits on the water tank of your toilet for you to enjoy during your first morning “squat”?
+What is the book that sits on your toilet’s water tank for you to enjoy during your first morning “squat”?

-If you have been in the fitness industry for any length of time, you will have heard of Lou and Alwyn.
+If you have been in the fitness industry for any time, you will have heard of Lou and Alwyn.

-There are few people in the industry that have read, watched DVDs, attended courses, or been in conference sessions as much as these two guys.
-The cool things is that they still admit to not knowing it all.
+Few people in the industry have read, watched DVDs, attended courses, or been in conference sessions as much as these two guys.
+The cool thing is that they still admit to not knowing it all.

 These two guys could say they know it all, and they don’t.
 They keep learning, re-learning, and searching out nuggets of information or new ways of looking at things.

-In addition, they keep sharing what they have learned with fitness professionals and people around the world with their The New Rules of Lifting series.
+In addition, they keep sharing what they have learned with fitness professionals and people worldwide with their The New Rules of Lifting series.